laurakn/hugo_webiste/content/authors/admin/_index.md

 - Visitors
 ---

-Laura Niss is a fifth year graduate student research assistant in statistics at the University of Michigan.
-Her research involves applications of bandit algorithms in education and fairness considerations in bandit algorithms.
-This work is done in collaboration with her advisor Ambuj Tewari.
+Laura Niss is a graduate student research assistant in statistics at the University of Michigan.
+Her research interests include machine learning applications in education, fair algorithms, and learning about new topics not discussed during her education.